openconfig/public/doc/Integrated-Circuit_pipeline_ggregated_counters_guide.md

 # Intergrated Circuit aggregated pipeline counters guide
 ## Introduction
-This gude discuss semantics of different counters provided under `openconfig-platform/components/component/integrated-circuit/pipeline-counters` container.
+This guide discusses semantics of different counters provided under the `openconfig-platform/components/component/integrated-circuit/pipeline-counters` container.
-The "Integrated Circuit" or I-C, in this document is abstract term refering ASIC or NPUs (or combination of both) that provides packet processing capabilities.
+The `INTEGRATED_CIRCUIT` or I-C, in this document refers to the OpenConfig [INTEGRATED_CIRCUIT](https://github.com/openconfig/public/blob/5d38d8531ef9c5b998262207eb6dbdae8968f9fe/release/models/platform/openconfig-platform-types.yang#L346) component type which is typically an ASIC or NPU (or combination of both) that provides packet processing capabilities.

 ## Per-block packets/octets counters
 [TODO] more detailed description